azerion/h5-cordova-starter/README.md

 F.A.Q.
 ------
-### Android Studio is compling about some license thing
+### Android Studio is complaining about some license thing
 In order to build apps, you will need to accept the license agreements of Android SDK components.
 In order to do this, there are a few ways.
 Try to see which one works for you.

 1) Locate your ANDROID_HOME path.
 (This is usually ~/Library/Android/sdk or ~/USER/Android/sdk or ~/USER/AppData/Local/Android/sdk) (sdk folder is your ANDROID_HOME).